f1en444/pe-runtime-packer/README.md

 * Stronger integrity validation
 * More extensive test coverage

-License
+## License

-No license has been specified yet.
+See the LICENSE file for the full license text.